Inflammatory breast cancer: Symptoms

 Most patients do not experience every known symptom of IBC.
 Not all symptoms need to be present to make an IBC diagnosis.

 Diagnosis

 The reliable method of diagnosis by imaging, Mammography, breast MRI or ultrasound, which often show suspicious signs (general skin edema, skin thickening, mass, suspected breast lesions).
 It is important to biopsy the suspected lesions and/or skin.
-However, despite significant effort, we could miss a diagnosis.
-Therefore, repeat imaging and biopsies are important if you remain to suspect the diagnosis of IBC.
+However, despite significant effort, a diagnosis could be missed.
+Therefore, repeat imaging and biopsies are important if a diagnosis of IBC is suspected.

 Clinical presentation is typical in only 50% to 75% of cases; many other conditions, such as mastitis or even cardiac insufficiency, can mimic the typical symptoms of inflammatory breast cancer.